VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/README.md

 ## Getting Started
 All the step-by-step instructions and code samples can be found in the respective exercise folder.
-### Prerequisites
+### Prerequisites LAB
+- VmWare Workstation or VirtualBox
  - Windows 10 DEV/LAB machine with no installed AV/EPP/EDR
+ - Kali Linux (Metasploit/Meterpreter)
 - Visual Studio Free 2019
 - x64dbg
 - Process Monitor (Procmon)
 - SysWhispers3
-- Kali Linux (Metasploit/Meterpreter)